lonelycrab888/BiooBang/README.md

   beam_width = 50

 We provided two proteins (GFP and mCherry) as examples for using this demo script.
 You can set the input_path to `./experiment_data/input.fasta` to reproduce the results in our paper.

+For our example proteins, we used eight 3090 GPUs, and the running time was approximately 3 minutes per protein.
+The length of the protein is positively correlated with the duration of running inference.